GEF - GDB Enhanced Features

 For bugs or feature requests, just go here and provide a thorough description if you want help.

-GEF fully relies on GDB API and other Linux-specific sources of information
+GEF fully relies on the GDB API and other Linux-specific sources

 Or if you just like the tool, feel free to drop a simple "thanks" on IRC, Twitter or other, it is always very appreciated.